Carl-McCombe/Carl-McCombe.github.io/blender_renders.md

 # Blender3D Art

-Still on just starting to scratch the surface of what Blender is capable of.
+Still only just starting to scratch the surface of what Blender is capable of.
 Most of my renders are science-related (love seeing my favourite proteins in all their glory), I also attempt to make a cover image for every publication I'm involved in.

 ## Single Image Renders